syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 ### Scroll to row

-You can scroll programmatically to a particular row by passing the row index in the `scrollToRow` method.
+Scroll programmatically to a particular row by passing the row index in the `scrollToRow` method.
 SfDataGrid allows to enable or disable the scrolling animation by passing `true` to the `canAnimate` parameter in the `scrollToRow` method.

 N> The default value of `canAnimate` is `false`.